Nursing (NURS) 522

 - utilize clinical practice guidelines and review Internet-based sources of information about evidence-based health care for women, men and sexual minorities;

-- adhere to federal and provincial/territorial legislation, policies and standards related to privacy, documentation and information management in the primary care setting and in their advanced nursing practice;
+- adhere to federal and provincial/territorial legislation, policies and standards related to privacy, documentation and information management in the practice setting.

-NURS 522 comprises online materials and an eText.
+NURS 522 comprises online materials and a textbook.

 - Introduction: Provides essential information about the course materials, the design of the course, and the procedures you should follow to complete the course successfully